Learning to Play Bridge - one advantage of bad bidding is that you can practice playing atrocious contracts

 Variations on the slam convention Roman Blackwood are also now common and provide a powerful way to quickly determine the number of 'key' cards held by partner, and even if partner is also holding the Queen of trumps.
 Given that 3NT+1 is always better than 5♣ or 5♦, some partnerships are using the 4♣ as a Roman Blackwood request for a slam in a minor suit.

 Historically very strong suits were opened with a strong-two bid (or forcing two bid).
 Many, if not most players, have now moved to the weak-two bid with 2♥ and 2♠.
 Concerning the opening 2♣ and 2♦, some players use an artificial strong 2♣ as a single convention defining a hand that is too strong for a one-level bid.
 This declaration is forcing and covers a wide variations of points and distributions, and with this the opening 2♦ becomes another weak-two bid.

 Other players have retained both artificial 2♣ and 2♦ as conventions show strong hands, 2♣ becomes a forcing 'indeterminate' (20-23 HCP+distribution) and 2♦ forcing game (24 HCP+distribution).
 Some players have retained the strong 2♣ and 2♦, but have defined 2♣ as 'intermediate' 18-20 HCP+distribution, and 2♦ 21+ points.
-The 2 No Trumps bid is natural and defines high-card points of 20-21 points.
+The 2 No Trumps bid is natural and means 20-21 high-card points.